Illegal immigration to the United States: Criticisms of ICE Detention

-Additionally, activists and immigrant advocates have criticized the role of private prison companies in dealing with the detention of undocumented immigrants.
+Additionally, activists and immigrant advocates have criticized the role of private prison companies in dealing with the detention of immigrants.
 Reports have detailed people in ICE custody being forced to work for nothing or a dollar-a-day cooking, doing laundry, and other essential tasks for these prisons.
-In late December 2017, the U.S. Civil Rights Commission called on Congress and the Department of Homeland Security to investigate abusive labor practices of these private prisons, including other reports saying detainees had been paid less than a dollar a day in the facilities "Voluntary Work Program."
+In late December 2017, the US Civil Rights Commission called on Congress and the Department of Homeland Security to investigate abusive labor practices of these private prisons, including other reports saying detainees had been paid less than a dollar a day in the facilities "Voluntary Work Program."
 In the report, the Commission specifically cited private prisons as a main concern, given the financial benefit of low-paid labor being used to "maximize profits."

-Celebrities
+Celebrities and influencers

-Celebrities who perform their normal paid duties may suddenly find themselves working illegally if they travel here.
+Celebrities who perform their normal paid duties may suddenly find themselves working illegally if they travel to the United States.
 (See .)
-This has become especially common with the increase in Internet celebrities.
+This has become especially common with the increase in social media influencers.
 Because they are doing something many do without pay and are traveling with no more equipment than many travelers do every day, they may not be aware that they are breaking the 1986 Immigration Reform and Control Act (IRCA).